 - Default WordPress Admin users removal

-Keep in mind that even if you choose one of the best premium WordPress security plugins, you should train your webmaster, store manager or content creator on how to properly manage things and keep login details secure.
+Keep in mind that even if you choose one of the best premium WordPress security plugins, you should train your webmaster, store manager, or content creator on how to properly manage things and keep login details secure.
 There are many password managers you can try and use.

-With a cloud base malware scanning and site cleanup, Sucuri can help a lot in preventing site attacks and cleaning malware in a professional way.
+With cloud based malware scanning and site cleanup, Sucuri can help a lot in preventing site attacks and cleaning malware in a professional way.
 What’s different here is the additional measure the system takes to take WordPress website security to the next level, there is a DDoS mitigation include which is highly recommended for WordPress eCommerce site who cares about safety and customer satisfaction.

 The smallest downtime because of a DDoS attack can decrease the online store sales dramatically.
 Indeed, statistics show DDoS attacks cost businesses $2.5 Million on average, which is huge and unpredictable.

 WordPress sites are not far away from being victims of DDoS attacks, that’s because most businesses use Woocommerce and neglect the impact of cyber threats on their products and sales.
-However, there are also others who sell products using the WordPress Woocommerce system and uses advanced security plugins like Sucuri that stops DDoS in the Cloud and monitor the full site security in real-time.
+However, there are also others who sell products using the WordPress Woocommerce system and uses advanced security plugins like Sucuri that stop DDoS in the Cloud and monitor the full site security in real-time.
 In addition, when having a WordPress vulnerability scanner, webmasters avoid unexpected downtimes and big problems.

 Here is why Sucuri is recommended for WordPress